dkingbrandt/markdownlek/README.md

 > Dorothy followed her through many of the beautiful rooms in her castle.

 >
->i> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.
+>> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

 ## userstory 013